-St. James Parish Register of burials for 1829 lists adults dying of consumption (tuberculosis), apoplexy (stroke), dropsy (congestive heart failure), lockjaw(tetanus), dysentery, seasickness, childbed, gunshot, a fall from a horse, intemperance - a tragic death - and influenza.
-It is a wonder that Sarah Bowdish lived to be eighty-four, and John Nutt buried his second wife Martha, half his age, before dying at eighty-seven.
+St. James Parish Register of burials for 1829 lists adults dying of consumption (tuberculosis), apoplexy (stroke), dropsy (congestive heart failure), lockjaw(tetanus), dysentery, sea sickness, childbed, gunshot, a fall from a horse, intemperance - a tragic death - and influenza.
+It is a wonder that Sarah Bowdish lived to be eighty-four, and John Nutt buried his second wife Martha, half his age, before dying at eighty-seven in 1810.

-Turn around to find the upright stone of Elizabeth Brice, who died in 1796, two days after the loss of her newborn son.
-Her husband Francis was the town tax collector and secretary of the Committee of Public Safety, but he joined the British and left with them in 1781, bound for Yorktown.
-After a failed effort to regain citizenship, he was banished from North Carolina and his property confiscated.
+Turn around to find the upright marble stone of Elizabeth Brice, who died in 1796, two days after she lost her newborn son.
+Her husband Francis had been the town tax collector, secretary of the Committee of Public Safety, and commissioner of the Port of Wilmington, but he joined the British and left with Cornwallis in 1781 bound for Yorktown.
+After a failed effort to regain citizenship, he was banished from North Carolina, his property confiscated.

-Elizabeth was the only daughter of Marmaduke Jones, Esq., a member of Royal Governor Arthur Dobbs’ Council and later Attorney General of NC.
+Elizabeth was the only daughter of Marmaduke Jones, Esq., Attorney General of the province of N.C. and a member of Royal Governor Arthur Dobbs’ Council by appointment of George III.
 William Hooper, signer of the Declaration of Independence for North Carolina, said, “I have met him, and he is the greatest coxcomb alive!”

 Under the wide diamond-paned window of the Bridgers building is the brick Henry Toomer & Charles Jewkes’s Family Vault 1786 with stepped end walls.
-Toomer, owner of pew 32 in the first church, was a town commissioner, served on the Safety Committee, as county coroner, and as a commissary for North Carolina units during the Revolution.
-He buried three wives and died in 1799, leaving a large estate: a brick mansion on Toomer’s Alley (Front to Second streets between Market and Princess - now a parking lot), two plantations, forty-five slaves, a Sound home, and Dorsey’s Tavern.
-It was there that President Washington, himself a Mason, hosted Wilmington’s Masons during his 1791 Southern Tour, before attending a gala ball and a bonfire with illuminations and fireworks.
+Toomer, owner of pew thirty-two in the first church, was a justice of the peace and a town commissioner, served on the Safety Committee, as county coroner, and as a commissary for North Carolina units during the Revolution.
+He buried three wives and died in 1799, leaving a large estate: a brick mansion on Toomer’s Alley (from Front to Second streets between Market and Princess - now a parking lot), two plantations, forty-five slaves, a summer home on the sound, and Dorsey’s Tavern.
+It was there that President Washington, a Mason, hosted Wilmington’s Masons during his 1791 Southern Tour, before attending a gala ball and a bonfire with illuminations and fireworks.

-The appearance of the Father of the Country was a great event for every town that Washington visited.
-Henry Toomer and the Light Horse Dragoons rode out to meet Washington’s entourage twelve miles northeast of town - about where Cornelius Harnett’s Poplar Grove Plantation was on The King’s Highway, as US 17 was called then.
-They escorted him to the outskirts of town where an official party of local dignitaries was waiting to greet him.
+The appearance of the Father of the Country was a great event for every town that George Washington visited.
+Henry Toomer and the Light Horse Dragoons rode out to meet his entourage twelve miles northeast of town - near Cornelius Harnett’s Poplar Grove Plantation on The King’s Highway, as US 17 was called then.
+They escorted Washington to the outskirts of town where an official party of local dignitaries was waiting to greet him.

 After nights of bad lodgings and worse food along the way, he was delighted with his stay at the widow Quince’s house at Front and Market streets.
 (Quince’s Alley is there today, just south of Market.)
 He particularly admired the sixty-five beautifully dressed ladies presented to him at a second ball held at the new Assembly Hall on Front Street between Orange and Ann.

-Charles Jewkes, whose family shared the rounded brick vault with Toomer’s, was a partner of John Burgwin in his shipping and mercantile businesses.
+Charles Jewkes, whose family shared the rounded brick burial vault with Henry Toomer’s, was a partner of John Burgwin in his shipping and mercantile businesses.
 Educated at Eton and Cambridge, Burgwin had arrived in Wilmington in 1741 and soon married Margaret, the daughter of Captain Roger Haynes.
-Her maternal grandfather, the Reverend Richard Marsden, held services in the Cape Fear area when Saint James Parish was established in 1729.
-He built the earliest part of the plantation house he named the Hermitage, which Burgwin inherited from Margaret.
+Her maternal grandfather, the Reverend Richard Marsden, held services in the Cape Fear area before Saint James Parish was established in 1729.
+He built the plantation house he named the Hermitage, which Burgwin inherited from Margaret.
 She died childless in 1770, the same year she and John built their townhouse at Third and Market.

 The North Carolina Society of the Colonial Dames of America saved the townhouse from demolition in 1937.
 After an extensive restoration, the Georgian house was opened to the public in 1951.
 It has since been an inspiration for the hugely successful effort to preserve Wilmington’s historic residential district.

-Charles Jewkes' summer home on Greenville Sound was part of the neighborhood where families could escape the heat and dreaded fevers that periodically ravaged the town in summer.
-Children of the Bradley, Wright, Grainger, Toomer, Hostler, Green, and other early Wilmington families played together and often married the friends they had grown up with.
+Charles Jewkes' summer home on Greenville Sound was part of the neighborhood where families who could escaped the heat and dreaded fevers that periodically ravaged the town in summer.
+Children of the Bradley, Wright, Grainger, Toomer, Hostler, Green and other early Wilmington families played together and often married the friends they had grown up with.
 Widowers married widows.
-The same names were used from family to family, making it difficult now to know who is who, all part of the Wilmington “cousinhood”.
+The same names were given from family to family, making it difficult now to know who is who, all part of the Wilmington “cousinhood”.
 Shandy Hall on Greenville Sound, owned by several of these families through the years, much altered and enlarged, sold in 2020 for over a million and a half dollars!

 The three brick barrel vaults nearby are a complete mystery, in spite of the marble plaque on the east side of the wall joining them.
-They are unique in Wilmington and very rare in the state.
-In coastal areas where the water table is high and the elevation low, they provide protection for the body, as they were generally constructed like cisterns for water, with walls and floor.
-Only for the affluent, they were expensive to build, as the handmade bricks had to be laid by a skilled mason.
+They are unique in Wilmington and rare in the state, usually found in coastal areas.
+They were generally constructed like cisterns for water, with walls and floor.
+Only for the affluent, they were expensive to build, requiring handmade bricks laid by a skilled mason.

-An article in The Wilmington Messenger in 1902 described what was found when a rounded brick vault elsewhere in the yard needed repair.
-At a depth of almost eight feet, the remains of a man and a woman lay amid the remnants of their coffins.
+An article in the Wilmington Messenger in 1902 described what was found when a domed brick vault elsewhere in the yard needed repair.
+At a depth of almost eight feet the remains of a man and a woman lay amid the remnants of their coffins.
 Two tiny intact coffins and a shelf once attached to the wall were atop the bodies.
 Snail shells and snails in their slime were at the bottom of the vault.
-The scene was gruesome but instructive.

-The man wore the remains of a soldier’s uniform with brass buttons, probably from the Revolution, perhaps from the French and Indian War.
+The man wore the remains of a soldier’s uniform with brass buttons, probably from the Revolution or the earlier French and Indian War.
 A flint and steel or cartridge box had once been buckled around the waist.
 Lettering on the vault’s marble plaque was illegible, partially obliterated, so the occupants of the grave remained unknown.
 It was not included in Elizabeth McKoy’s 1939 list of graves and may have been covered over when the Great Hall was built in 1924.

 The University of North Carolina student was described by Mrs. Jones as rather small, but well made and handsome with very black hair and eyes.
-She remembered the exceeding whiteness of his teeth and the brightness of his eyes and said he was grave and gentlemanly in his deportment, cheerful and easy when at home.
+She remembered the exceeding whiteness of his teeth and the brightness of those eyes, and said Johnston was grave and gentlemanly in his deportment, cheerful and easy when at home.
 In his second year at the university, his inheritance went up in flames as Wilmington’s riverfront burned yet again.

 Johnston enlisted in the navy as a midshipman and soon distinguished himself.
-In 1812 he was given command of a new 22-gun sloop, the Wasp.
-On his first cruise out he captured, sank, or burned fourteen British ships in five months.
+During the War of 1812 he was given command of a new 22-gun sloop, the Wasp.
+On his first cruise out he captured, burned, or sank fourteen British ships in five months.
 That was an amazing feat, as many commanders did not take a single enemy vessel in their entire careers.
-To honor his achievement North Carolina had a medal struck, a silver sabre made for him, and planned a presentation ceremony, but he never returned.
-He vanished with his 173 man crew somewhere east of Madeira, leaving a wife and baby daughter he had never seen.
+To honor his achievement North Carolina had a medal struck, a silver saber made for him, and planned a presentation ceremony, but he never returned home.
+He vanished with his 173-man crew somewhere east of Madeira, leaving a wife and a baby daughter he had never seen.
 A fellow officer said of Johnston Bleakly that he was as calm and courteous under fire as at the dinner table.